ArtBlue/ProficioJS/README.md

 }
 ```

-5. That's it!
+### e.
+That's it!
 When your range value matches the range value specified in your CSS, your target container will be styled with whatever you specify under the spcific declaration.

 NOTE: It's best to include granularity that matches the specific milestones of your range.
 If Granularity is not included, Proficio JS will default to a number with 2 decimal places, which may be a bit harder to match to a range milestone and may require a large number of style declarations.